zachdietz1/noise_app/README.md

 ## How to use it

-Simply clone this repository, and open it inside Xcode.
+Simply clone or download this repository, and open it inside Xcode.
 Then, in the top left corner of Xcode, set the iPhone version to “5s,” and hit the play (▶) button in the top left corner.
 The iPhone simulator might take some time to load, but it will appear once it is ready.

 #### Contributors
 <a href="https://github.com/zachdietz1">Zach Dietz</a> |